pemami4911/sinkhorn-policy-gradient.pytorch/README.md

 ## Running the experiments

-To run an experiment, modify the arguments in the `run_spg.sh` file.
-I prefer this format as an extra layer over `argparse` so you don't have to deal with long lists of command line arguments.
-I will briefly explain the variables here:
+To run an experiment, modify the variables in the `run_spg.sh` file.
+I prefer this extra layer over `argparse` so you don't have to deal with typing the long list of command line arguments.
+I will briefly explain the important variables here:

 * `N_NODES` Sets the problem size.
 * `ACTOR_WORKERS` The number of cores to split the batch of problem instances across for parallel Hungarian method.